jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

         }
     }

-The DisableWebFlag action looks just like this but sets the active flag to false.
+The `DisableWebFlag` action looks just like this but sets the `active` flag to `false`.
 I won't repeat it here.

 The Spring configuration for the action is similarly short: